Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 Is the Spamhaus DBL the same as the Spamhaus SBL?

 No — they're separate Spamhaus lists.
 SBL = IPs.
 DBL = domains.
 Different signals, different listing criteria, different delisting processes.
 Both are operated by Spamhaus but you can be on one without the other.
+See the Spamhaus DBL page and the Spamhaus SBL page for the respective walkthroughs.

 Does Microsoft Outlook consult URIBLs?